 North of the polar circle there is no difference between day and night in summertime.
 The earth feels flat like a rotating disk.
-The memories of classic landscape photography echoes through valleys, the light reflecting off the fjords and cloud formations.
+Memories of classic landscape photography echoes through valleys.
+The light reflecting off the fjords and cloud formations are in perpetual motion.
 Road signs point to splendid vistas where nature can be experienced from a parking lot.
 In this work I had to find a new way to express my idea of a landscape and it’s representation in a photographic print.

 Landscape is a natural scene mediated by culture.
 It is both a represented and presented space, both a signifier and a signified, both a frame and what the frame contains, both a real place and its simulacrum.– W.J.T.
 Mitchell, “Theses on Landscape”, Imperial Landscape

-”When you’re look at a landscape, you change it, when you have photographed it, you have changed it.
+”When you look at a landscape, you change it, when you have photographed it, you have changed it.